PCI Compliance for Linux

-This guide helps you set up Sumo Logic Collectors, install the PCI Compliance for application, and create dashboards from samples so you can begin monitoring your usage and determine if you are meeting Compliance benchmarks.
+This guide helps you set up Sumo Logic Collectors, install the PCI Compliance for Linux App, and create dashboards from samples so you can begin monitoring your usage and determine if you are meeting Compliance benchmarks.

 Collect Logs for PCI Compliance for Linux

 The PCI Compliance for Linux App works with your existing Linux logs to identify any compliance issues.